h2oai/h2o-3/h2o-docs/src/product/productionizing.rst

 Scoring Server on AWS
 ~~~~~~~~~~~~~~~~~~~~~

-You can deploy a RESTful server on AWS, using the marketplace AMI (H2O Inference server - Hourly).
+You can deploy a RESTful server on AWS using the marketplace AMI (H2O Inference server - Hourly).
 Notice that this is a paid AMI.

-Transfer the
-MOJO file into the /tmp folder of this instance before launching.
-If your MOJO is in S3, assign a role that provides
+Transfer the MOJO file into the /tmp folder of this instance before launching.
+If your MOJO is in S3, assign a role that provides S3 access to the instance.

-S3 access to the instance.
-You could use the following bash script as "userdata" to transfer your MOJO into the instance, before you launch the instance.
-Make sure you change the mojofile location below.
+Run following bash script as "userdata" to transfer your MOJO into the instance before you launch the instance.
+Be sure you change the ``mojofile`` path below.

 .. code::